fuston05/users_api/README.md

 > See the migrations (/data/migrations) for more schema details.

-### Roles:
+### Privileges:

-> 'roles' is a table of role types.
-The 'role_Id' field on the user is a foreign key to the roles table.
-Currently the roles are "user" and "Admin".
-This can be used for restricting access and privileges for users in the 'restrict.js' middleware.
+> 'privileges' is a table of role types.
+The 'role_Id' field on the user is a foreign key to the privileges table.
 There is a seed file for this in the 'data/seeds' dir.

 ### Users

 > 'users' is a table of users.
-Currently containing a userName, password, email, salary, role_id, and employee_info_id.
+Currently containing a userName, password, email, current_salary, hire_date, privilege_id, department_id, and job_title_id.

+### Departments

+> 'departments is a table of work departments.
+Currently contains an id, department, manager_first_name, manager_last_name columns.

-### employee_info
+### Job_titles

-> 'employee_info' is a table of employee information.
-It contains a job_title, department, and hire_date.
-The employee_info_id field on the users is a foreign key to this table's id field.
-There is a seed file for this in the 'data/seeds' dir.
+> 'job_titles is a table of different available job titles.
+Currently contains an id, job_title, starting_salary

 ---